baudneo/cync-lan/docs/DNS.md

 After power cycling Cync devices, the devices will start trying to connect to `10.0.1.14`.

 :warning: **Don't forget to power cycle all your Wi-Fi Cync devices** :warning:

+# New devices can't be added while DNS override is in place
+You will not be able to add any new devices to the Cync app while a network wide DNS override is in place.
+You will need to disable the DNS override, add the device(s), then re-enable the DNS override.

+It will let you get all the way to the end of adding the device and fail on the last step of 'Adding to your home'.

+*If you are using `unbound` and `views:` to selectively route DNS for only a few Cync devices, you should be able to add new devices*